fuse-mars/ember-cli-table-ui/README.md

 // future (asynchronous) data retrieval contact.get("address.country")
 ```
-Note: There is assumption that the **path** to the data-value is at most 2 keys deep.
+Note1: There is assumption that the **path** to the data-value is at most 2 keys deep.
 ```
 contact.get("address.country") // accepted
 contact.get("address.country.gdp") // non accepted
 ```
+Note2: There is assumption that the data is an object or a list of objects of same type.

 ### Creating/Updating piece of data
 With the concept of DDAU, the update of a cell value will have to trigger an action in the **controller** because this controller is the owner of all data and therefore should be responsible of all changes that happen to its data.